FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/pluggable_authentication.md

     "title": "Pluggable authentication",
     "linkTitle": "Pluggable authentication",
     "weight": "230"
-}A custom authentication plug-in allows you to implement your own authentication logic and override the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> authentication mechanism.
+}A custom authentication plug-in allows you to implement your own authentication logic and override the {{< SecureTransport/securetransportname  >}} authentication mechanism.
 The custom authentication has priority over the rest authentication types except for the Single sign-on (SSO).
 Only one authentication plug-in can be enabled at a time.

 > **Note:**
 >